Azure-Samples/LUIS-DevOps-Template/docs/1-project-setup.md

    git push
    ```

+**Note**: If you are using a GUI tool such as Github Desktop or another client that is authenticated via OAuth you may need to use the command line for your initial *push* as your OAuth token may lack the required *scope* to create the Workflow.

 ### Create the Azure Service Principal

-You need to configure an Azure Service Principal to allow the pipeline to login using your identity and to work with Azure resources on your behalf.
+You need to configure an [Azure Service Principal](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?toc=%2Fazure%2Fazure-resource-manager%2Ftoc.json&view=azure-cli-latest](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli) to allow the pipeline to login using your identity and to work with Azure resources on your behalf.
 You will save the access token for the service principal in the GitHub Secrets for your repository.

 1. Install the Azure CLI on your machine, if not already installed.
 Follow these steps to [install the Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest) on your system.

-1. Open a terminal window in the root folder of your cloned repository. and log into Azure:
+1. Open a Powershell or Bash terminal window in the root folder of your cloned repository. and log into Azure:

     ```bash
     az login